deep-learning-mit/staging/_posts/2023-11-09-sparse-autoencoders-for-interpretable-rlhf.md

 Recently, Sharkey et al. proposed using sparse autoencoders to pull features out of superposition.
 In an interim research report, the team describes inserting a sparse autoencoder, which expands dimensionality, into the residual stream of a transformer layer <d-cite key="sharkey2022interim"></d-cite>.
 In a follow-up work, Cunningham et al. found that sparse autoencoders learn highly interpretable features in language models <d-cite key="cunningham2023sparse"></d-cite>.
 In a study on one-layer transformers, Anthropic provided further evidence that sparse autoencoders can tease interpretable features out of superposition <d-cite key="bricken2023monosemanticity"></d-cite>.
 Although interest in sparse autoencoders in machine learning is relatively recent, sparse autoencoders have been studied in neuroscience for many decades under the name of expansion recoding <d-cite key="albus1971cerebellar"></d-cite>.

-Other researchers have begun to apply sparse autoencoders to other interpretability problems.
+Researchers have begun to apply sparse autoencoders to other interpretability problems.
 For example, Marks et al. (different from previous Marks et al.) investigated whether models on which we perform RLHF internalize the reward signal.
 To do so, Marks compared sparse autoencoders trained on the base model with sparse autoencoders trained on the fine-tuned model <d-cite key="marks2023rlhf"></d-cite>.
-Our work is similar, but in an effort to better understand the dynamics of RLHF, we propose a new form of fine-tuning in which the learnable parameters are related to the interpretable features of the sparse autoencoder.
+But, to our knowledge, while others have used sparse autoencoders to probe the effects of fine-tuning, there is no prior research on using sparse autoencoders to define a more interpretable form of fine-tuning.
+We propose a new form of fine-tuning in which the learnable parameters are related to the interpretable features of the sparse autoencoder.

 ## Background